I'm Matthew Fainor.

 The Chow Lab

 The Chow Lab designs and synthesizes modular biomaterials for tissue engineering and regenerative medicine applications.
-My work in the lab with Dr. Paula Camacho focused on continuously 3D-printing peptide-modified polymer scaffolds meant to regenerate the knee's osteochondral interface (the gradient of tissues that span cartilage and bone).
+My work in the lab with Dr. Paula Camacho focused on continuously 3D-printing peptide-modified polymer scaffolds meant to regenerate the knee's osteochondral interface (the gradient of tissues that spans cartilage and bone).

 A peek into my love of making.